digego/extempore/docs/memory.rst

 Basically, having a GC means that when you're writing Scheme code, you don't have to worry about memory.
 The GC takes care of all the allocation/deallocation bookkeeping for you.
-The cost is that this bookkeeping requires CPU cycles—cycles which you could be using to do other cool things.
+The cost is that this bookkeeping requires CPU cycles---cycles which you could be using to do other cool things.
 Also, every now and then the GC has to briefly 'stop the world' (freeze the execution of all Scheme code) to do its job.
-This takes time, and introduces an element of uncertainty (non-determinism) to the execution of your code—you never know exactly when the GC is going to freeze things to do it's job, and there's a risk that it'll happen at a really inconvenient time as far as your program is concerned (Murphy's law and all that).
+This takes time, and introduces an element of uncertainty (non-determinism) to the execution of your code---you never know exactly when the GC is going to freeze things to do it's job, and there's a risk that it'll happen at a really inconvenient time as far as your program is concerned (Murphy's law and all that).
 This is particularly problematic in domains